Effects of nuclear explosions

 A Nevada-series of nuclear weapons effects tests by the United States, displaying initial thermal flash-burns followed by blast and shock-front against various types of vehicles and infrastructures.

-The effects of a nuclear explosion on its immediate vicinity are typically much more destructive and multifaceted than those caused by conventional explosives.
+The effects caused by nuclear explosion on its immediate vicinity are typically much more destructive and multifaceted than those caused by conventional explosives.
 In most cases, the energy released from a nuclear weapon detonated within the lower atmosphere can be approximately divided into four basic categories: